OluyomiKay/AWS-learning/Python Challenge/PythonChallenge.md

 ## Python Challenge Excercises

-* Complete the 4 challenge excercies using any IDE or Text-Editor
+* Complete the 4 challenge exercises using any IDE or Text-Editor
 * Research common solutions online to complete each task

 ### Exercise 1 - The Middle Average Algorithm: